10 April 2020

 ● And then, God’s creation reaches the climax of its potential, its potential beauty, with that image in Revelation of the City of God with the River of Life running through its centre.

 Too often we see water as a problem – rivers to be bridged, tsunamis to clean up after, storms to clear up from, leaky roofs, dripping drains, flooded fields, stormy shores, barren deserts when water fails … drip-drip-drip

 And we blame not ourselves.

-I begin each day in the shower, thanking God for water, not just the water that cleans me, restores my health and quenches my thirst, but thanking God too for the waters of baptism, in which I was bathed in the name of God, Father, Son, and Holy Spirit, when God called me his own.
+I begin each day in the shower, thanking God for water, not just the water that cleanses and cleans me, restores my health and quenches my thirst, but thanking God too for the waters of Baptism, in which I was bathed in the name of God, Father, Son, and Holy Spirit, when God called me his own.

 Christ shares water at the well in Sychar with the Samaritan woman, who is an outsider in so many ways.
 Sharing water with her, he tells her she is not an outsider, she is accepted by God, she is truly called into the Kingdom of God.